riccardobertolini/Mental-Health-in-Tech-Survey/README.md

 scipy==1.7.0

-You can install these libraries using pip:
+As first step, you need to install these libraries using pip:

 ```
 pip install -r requirements.txt